dankorotin/ton-tutorials/README.md

 ## Providing feedback

-Feel free to create issues and/or pull requests, I'll do my best to review them ASAP.
+Feel free to create issues and/or pull requests; I'll do my best to review them ASAP.